luizguilhermesj/generic-rest-api/readme.md

 app.use(genericRestApi(app, __dirname+'/models'));
 ```

-Let's assume you have just one model named 'user'.
+Let's assume you have just one model named `user`.
 This code will add your application the following routes:

 GET /user
 GET /user/:id